About the Artist

 Mitch is a human being hailing from Yonkers, NY.
 He originally learned about art from his grandmother, who was an accomplished painter living in the Bronx.

-Later in life he studied art part-time at Parson’s School of Design.
+He studied art at Parson’s School of Design.
 After a series of unrewarding jobs in various areas of the art world, Mitch buried his palette knife into the chest of a particularly critical professor and went back to school to learn a real trade.
 After graduating from Lehman College in the Bronx, with a degree in Political Science, Mitch received a scholarship to Cardozo School of Law, which coincidentally is located directly across the street from Parson’s school of Design on Fifth Avenue in Greenwich Village.
-Mitch became a lawyer, which is, in a sense, a twisted version of a corrupt artist.
+Mitch became a lawyer.

-After practicing law in Arizona for several years, Mitch realized most lawyers were assholes and he didn't like working with them, so he changed careers again.
-This time he started a technology business.
+After practicing law in Arizona for several years, Mitch realized most law was not a lot of fun.
+So he started a technology business.
 When Mitch and his wife Sherri had their first child, Samuel, in 1996, Mitch sold his business and made yet another, and more dramatic career change.
 He became a stay-at-home dad.

 One day, while playing with his two year old son, Mitch picked up some sidewalk chalk and began drawing.
 From that moment on, Mitch rediscovered his love of art and has been passionate about it since.

-So Mitch built his business abd kept on in with his artistic pursuits.
+Eventually the kids grew up, Mitch built his yo-yo business and kept on in with his artistic pursuits.
 And he continues to create, paint, and share his work.